 The Large Electric Sonic Valve (LESV) controls the flow of gas fuel to the combustion system of an industrial or utility gas turbine.
-The integral electric actuator consists of a brushless dc motor, resolver for motor commutation and position sensing, valve stem resolver for motor resolver verification, fail-safe spring for fail-safe operation, and a soft stop for fail-safe operations.
+The integral electric actuator consists of a brushless dc motor, dual resolver feedback for motor commutation and position sensing, valve stem resolver for motor resolver verification, fail-safe spring for fail-safe operation, and a soft stop for fail-safe operations.
 The LESV utilizes a device (ID Module) containing all the configuration and calibration information that is read by the Digital Valve Positioner (DVP) when the valve/actuator is connected and powered up.

 This value is intended to operate only with a Woodward Digital Value Positioner (DVP).
-Contact your sales person for part numbers for your specific applications.
+Contact your sales or customer service representative for part numbers for your specific applications.